SmartDataAnalytics/Knowledge-Graph-Analysis-Programming-Exercises/README.md

 # Programming Exercises for the Analysis of Knowledge Graphs

-This is a repository, which allows interested students and researchers to perform hands-on analysis for the analysis of knowledge graphs.
+This is a repository, which allows interested students and researchers to perform hands-on analysis of knowledge graphs.
 It is primarily developed as part of the knowledge graph analysis lecture at the University of Bonn.
-However, the material is also useful for external people.
+However, the material itself is also useful for anyone else.

 ## Knowledge Graphs - Things, not Strings!